rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     !!! note

-        If you want to break the package that relies on libmetalink and *forcefully* remove the package from your system, you can use rpm's `--nodeps` option like this -
-        `$ sudo rpm  -e  --nodeps  libmetalink`
+        If you want to break the package that relies on libmetalink and *forcefully* remove the package from your system, you can use rpm's `--nodeps` option like this: `$ sudo rpm  -e  --nodeps  libmetalink`.

         **i.** The “nodeps” option means No dependencies.
 I.e., ignore all dependencies.
         **ii.** The above is just to show you how to remove a package from your system forcefully.
 Sometimes you need to do this, but it is generally *not a good practice*.